The Annapurna Circuit

 This year I went back to Nepal to see if we could put together a trek that focused on all the outstanding natural beauty that remains within the Annapurna region.
 I talked to local guides and with their help embarked upon the lesser-known trails that are being developed, to counteract the impact of the road development.

-I had a truly great experience – very different to the high-mountain experience you enjoy day-after-day on the Walkers Haute Route and the opposite of the solitude I experienced whilst walking the Tour de Monte Rosa: a heart-warming experience that I am so pleased I can now share.
+I had a truly great experience – very different to the high-mountain experience you enjoy day-after-day on the Walkers Haute Route and the opposite of the solitude I experienced whilst walking the Traverse of the Gran Paradiso: a heart-warming experience that I am so pleased I can now share.

 The Annapurna circuit of old doesn’t exist anymore.
 But with the help of the locals in opening up their community trails, and the acceptance that you need to take the occasional jeep ride, with careful planning this area remains one of the top 10 hikes we’d recommend in the world.
 Why?